ruseman/javatest/README.md

 Questions
 -
-The questions are hosted [here](https://raw.githubusercontent.com/Commador/JavaTestQuestions/master/questions.json).
+The questions are hosted on Github [here](https://raw.githubusercontent.com/Commador/JavaTestQuestions/master/questions.json).
 They are written in [JSON](http://www.json.org/) format, and are then interpreted programmatically.

 Dependencies
 -